 Definition of Corporate Restructuring

-Corporate restructuring is a corporate action taken to significantly modify the structure or the operations of the company.
-This usually happens when a company is facing significant problems and is in financial jeopardy or is taken over by a third party or even can be a Board room power shift.
+It is a corporate action taken to significantly modify the structure or the operations of the company.
+It happens when a company is facing significant problems and is in financial jeopardy or is taken over by a third party or even can be a Board room power shift.
 Often, the restructuring is referred to the ways to reduce the size of the company and make it small.
-Corporate restructuring is essential to eliminate all the financial troubles and improve the performance of the company.
+It is essential to eliminate all the financial troubles and improve the performance of the company.

 The troubled company’s management hires legal and financial experts to assist and advise in the negotiations and the transaction deals.
 The company can go as far as appointing a new CEO specifically for making the controversial and difficult decisions to save or restructure the company.
 Generally, the company may look at debt financing, operations reduction and sale of the company’s portions to interested investors.